What Does a Groundwater Protection Specialist Do?

 - Assist maintenance staff as required to ensure timely repair and upgrade to systems and equipment

 - Provide the appropriate level of response to inquiries, issues of concern, and requests for information, or explanation, regarding various services, processes, policies, and/or procedures with internal or external stakeholders

 - Provide recommendations to assist in the development and implementation of procedures for improved plant operations;

 - Collect samples for analysis and reporting using prescribed methods and techniques to make appropriate adjustments as necessary

 What Is the Job Demand for Groundwater Protection Specialists?

-The Groundwater Protection Specialist profession is expected to grow 19% in the next ten years, which is faster than average for most other jobs.
-This growth is partly due to growing pressures placed on the environment, as well as increased public interest in protecting our natural resources.
+The job demand for environmental scientists and specialists like groundwater protection specialists is projected to increase by 8 percent between 2020 and 2030.* This growth is partly due to growing pressures placed on the environment, as well as increased public interest in protecting our natural resources.

 What Groundwater Protection Specialist Degree Options Exist?